-Security and protection of personal information (PI) is all the rage today.
+Security and protection of personal information (PI) is all the rage today, and the EU has launched legislation called the GDPR to do something about it.
 You can’t scroll through Facebook or watch the news without seeing something about the latest data breach.

 The days are numbered before the U.S. joins the European Union in their General Data Protection Regulation (GDPR).
 In the EU, PI data not only includes name, birthdate, SSN and health data related to a specific individual, it also covers, religion, sex, race, IP address, residential address and phone number.
 Anything that points to or belongs to an individual is protected.